rodneyshupe/Cookbook/Recipes/SoupsAndStews/GuinnessBeefStew.rst

 ----------

 1. Preheat oven to 325F.
-2. Heat a heavy pot (that has a tight fitting lid) over medium heat and cook bacon until just getting crispy, remove bacon and set aside.
-Leave a couple tablespoons of bacon grease in the pot, and add beef in batches (so you don't overcrowd) until good colour develops on all sides, remove from pot and set aside while doing remaining batches.
+2. Heat a heavy pot (that has a tight fitting lid) over medium heat and cook the bacon until just getting crispy, then remove and set aside.
+Leave a couple tablespoons of bacon grease in the pot, and add the beef in batches (so you don't overcrowd) until good colour develops on all sides, removing each batch and setting aside while you finish the rest.
-3. Add carrots and cook a couple minutes, then add in the onion, stir to mix then put in the garlic, and when it's really fragrant add the tomato paste.
+3. Add the carrots and cook a couple minutes, then add the onion and stir to mix.
+Add the garlic, and when it's really fragrant add the tomato paste.
    Mix really well and let cook a couple minutes.
-4. Sprinkle the flour over the top of everything and mix it in really well until everything things looks gross and super dry.
-Gradually whisk in stock scraping brown bits from bottom of the pot.
-Put in the beer, beef, bacon bits, mushrooms and mix well to combine.
-Add the thyme and bay leaves if using, put on the lid and put in the oven for 2 hours.
+4. Sprinkle the flour over the top of everything and mix it in really well until everything looks gross and super dry.
+Gradually whisk in the stock, scraping the brown bits from the bottom of the pot.
+Add the beer, beef, bacon bits, and mushrooms, and mix well to combine.
+Add the thyme and bay leaves if using, put on the lid, and put in the oven for 2 hours.
-5. When it's done, remove the lid, take out the thyme and bay leaves, and serve right away or place back into the over (uncovered) and cook another 30 minutes to thicken then serve over mash potatoes or use in `Steak and Guinness Pie <steak-and-guinness-pie>`__.
+5. When it's done, remove the lid and take out the thyme and bay leaves.
+Serve right away, or place back into the oven (uncovered) and cook another 30 minutes to thicken, then serve over mashed potatoes or use in `Steak and Guinness Pie <steak-and-guinness-pie>`__.

 Variations
 ----------